NICOTROL- nicotine spray, metered

 Tachycardia occurring in association with nicotine replacement therapy has been reported.
 No serious cardiovascular events were reported in clinical studies with NICOTROL NS, but if symptoms occur, its use should be discontinued.

-NICOTROL NS generally should not be used in patients during the immediate postmyocardial infarction period, nor in patients with serious arrhythmias, or with severe or worsening angina.
+NICOTROL NS generally should not be used in patients during the immediate post myocardial infarction period, nor in patients with serious arrhythmias, or with severe or worsening angina.

 Renal or Hepatic Insufficiency